 How soon can I ski after the trails are groomed?

 After the trails are first groomed they remain soft until they have "set up."
 This is particularly important for the skate surface, which takes several hours to set up.
 If you skate on the trails before the surface has set up, you will sink into the surface - and then the ruts that you leave will set up themselves!
 This will ruin the surface for everyone else - and for you, the next time you come out.
 The woodlot is groomed by volunteers and we cannot come out to repair a damaged surface.
 For current information about readiness of the trails for skiing, please check the Trails blog.
 After we groom we will provide an estimated time when it will be safe to ski.
 But remember - this is only an estimate.
-If you get to the woodlot and find that you are sinking in to the surface PLEASE LEAVE AND COME BACK LATER or practice your double-poling in the classic track.
+If you get to the woodlot and find that you are sinking in to the surface PLEASE LEAVE AND COME BACK LATER.
 It's not that much fun skiing on a soft surface anyway.
 If you really don't want to come out twice, just give yourself a bit of extra time before you come out.

 The classic track sets up faster, because more pressure is applied by the track setter.
 Ideally skiers should wait an hour or two, but the classic track is usually ready to ski on soon after it is groomed.
 But again, if you find yourself sinking in and damaging the surface, please come back later.